A New Framework for Bounding Reachability Probabilities of Continuous-time Stochastic Systems: Bounding Reachability Probabilities I

 \subsection{Upper-bounding Reachability Probabilities}

 In this subsection, we present our barrier functions for upper-bounding the reachability probability, denoted as $\mathbb{P}_{\bm{x}_0}^{[0,T]}$ in Definition \ref{un_pro}.
-The first time-dependent barrier function is obtained via relaxing equation \eqref{eq_pro} as stated in Theorem \ref{eq}.
+The first time-dependent barrier function is obtained via relaxing equation \eqref{eq_pro} as stated in Proposition \ref{eq}.
 The second one extends upon the first one, which relaxes the supermartingale requirement.
 The third one is a variant of the second one, using a time-independent function $v(\bm{x})$ instead of a time-dependent function $v(t,\bm{x})$.
-They are respectively formulated in Lemma \ref{coro1}, \ref{coro2}, and Corollary \ref{coro3}.
+They are respectively formulated in Corollary \ref{coro1}, Theorem \ref{coro2}, and Corollary \ref{coro3}.